dbgate/dbgate.github.io/premium.md

 </p>

 # DbGate Premium
 Premium edition is build on top of DbGate Community edition and brings guaranteed support and some advanced enterprise functionality.
-The first release of DbGate Premium was released in September 2024, now is this product available both as downloadable application and [docker container](https://hub.docker.com/r/dbgate/dbgate-premium) for Team Premium web app.
+DbGate Premium is available both as downloadable application and [docker container](https://hub.docker.com/r/dbgate/dbgate-premium) for Team Premium web app.
+30-day free-trial period is available.

 ## Pricing